I can’t do it on my own.

 When I was 22, my stepdad committed suicide; he couldn’t live with or without drugs.
 Depression overwhelmed me.
 I worried more and more, and psych meds were added to my alcohol addiction.
 When my mom and I reconnected, I took her to an Alcoholics Anonymous meeting.
 While I was there, they recruited me!
 I was in major denial about my heavy drinking.

 Check this out: I met my husband at work while bartending.
 When I was sober, I didn't like him, but when I drank, I thought he was great.
 We had kids together, but the house became very unsafe.

 After I left him, I drank every day for 3 years.
 My depression was out of control.
 Without my kids, I thought I would die, and I became suicidal.
 But I kept thinking about my father, and how that made me feel.
 I didn’t want to do that to my kids, so I soldiered on.
 On Mother's Day, they found me lying on the ground with a blood alcohol level over .400.

 My medical state had become very serious, but I didn't think I had the strength to become sober on my own.
 Someone in detox said "pray for the willingness to be willing."
 I had exactly nothing.
 I realized that without further treatment, I was going to become one of those people who died on the street with no one around to care--a Jane Doe.
 I could see what was coming--a nip of vodka in the morning to stop the shakes, back to my drug addict boyfriend, and on the streets.
 I prayed to see the way out.
 Then I received a call from the Boston Rescue Mission.

 A lot of people may say it, but the Mission changed my life.
 Everyone is very kind.
 The structure and ability to help others gives me a sense of well-being.
 Taking and taking all the time is not how I want to be.
 Now I can walk down the street with confidence, sleep better, and live without fear.
-I can work, take care of my children the way they deserve.
+I can work, and take care of my children the way they deserve.